Jonathan2251/lbd/_sources/elf.rst.txt

 As above ELF header display, it contains information of magic number, version, ABI, ..., .
 The Machine field of cpu0 is unknown while mips is known as MIPSR3000.
-It is unknown because cpu0 is not a popular CPU recognized by utility readelf.
+It is unknown because cpu0 is not a popular CPU recognized by utility llvm-readelf.
 Let's check ELF segments information as follows,

 .. code-block:: console

-  [Gamma@localhost input]$ readelf -l ch6_1.cpu0.o
+  [Gamma@localhost input]$ llvm-readelf -l ch6_1.cpu0.o

   There are no program headers in this file.
   [Gamma@localhost input]$